lxsmnsyc/simply-strong/README.md

 * `Thenable`
 * `AsyncIterable`
 * `NonNull`
+* `Any`

 ### Type Annotations

 Type Annotations are types that wraps the given type with another behavior or explicitly describes a new type.

 * `Class` converts a class instance into a Type.
+* `Extends` converts a class instance into a Type instance that checks if the given instance is that of the class but not directly from that class.
+* `Super` converts a class instance into a Type instance that checks if the given instance is that of the class that is the exact parent class.
-* `Nullable` converts a type into a nullable/omitable type.
+* `Nullable` converts a type into a nullable/omitable/optional type.
+* `Except` accepts any other types other than the given type.

 ## Strict Objects